Sunday, May 5, 2019

 Claudel, Femme Accroupie

-This recently opened museum is the first in France to be dedicated to a woman artist.
+This new museum is the first in France to be dedicated to a woman artist.
 Recognition a long time in coming for an artist who spent most of her career trying to assert her own creativity and independence from Rodin.
 Certainly in the 19th-century, Camille Claudel was regarded more for being Rodin's student, studio assistant, collaborator, muse, model, and mistress--rather than a sculptor in her own right.
 But, it was in Nogent-sur-Seine as a young girl that her talent was first recognized and encouraged by the well-known sculptor Alfred Boucher.
 Boucher then asked Rodin to take her on as a student and the rest is history.
 As to the museum, works by other 19th-century sculptors who taught or influenced Claudel are displayed in the large first floor galleries in the modern section of the building.
 Oddly enough, Claudel's own works are relegated to the 2nd floor in the old section that was once the Claudels' family home.

 Flaubert Fans: Flaubert's father's family was from Nogent-sur-Seine.
 His novel L'Éducation Sentimentale (Sentimental Education) is set here.
 At the tourist office (5 rue Saint Epoing)